 This blog is a space for me to write, post pictures and share videos of my family.
 I am on a great adventure and I honestly have no idea what God has in store for me.
-I thought I knew and I thought my life was enjoyably chaotic.
-We lived every day to it’s fullest and we love one another unconditionally.
-Life was turned upside down on Oct.
-20th and because of that I’ve decided to (with help from a dear friend) create this space to express myself to the best of my ability and share our lives with you.
+I thought I knew ~ my life was enjoyably chaotic.
+We live every day to it’s fullest and we love one another unconditionally.
+On Oct.
+20th, 2013 our lives were turned upside down and because of that I’ve decided to (with help from a dear friend) create this space to express myself to the best of my ability and share our lives with you.
 I have decided to make this blog public with the option to make specifics post private.
 Thank you for respecting that there are topics that are personal for only close friends and family.

 October 20, 2013

 October 20th was a normal Fall Sunday at our house.
 We woke up, ate breakfast (waffles that Anna helped me make), went to church, came home and ate lunch.
 Abigail had her first Annie rehearsal that afternoon and I was volunteering at the theater for the current performance.
 Tom and Anna spent the day playing and hanging out at the park.

 After Abigail’s rehearsal the girls played great together.
 Fighting had been their new norm but for some reason on this Sunday they were the best of friends: laughing, listening to music, playing spies and dancing around the house.